About the American Library in Paris Book Award

 - Books by members of the Writers Council or screening committee are not eligible for the Award.

 - The decision of the jury is final and no correspondence will be entered into regarding the judging process.

 As soon as you know you would like to submit a book, please notify Orlene McMahon at firstname.lastname@example.org with the title of the book(s) and the estimated date the Library will receive the book(s).
 All submitted books must be postmarked and mailed to the American Library in Paris no later than 1 May 2019.
 Early submissions are encouraged.

-All nomination materials for the 2019 Book Award must be received by 1 May 2019.
+All submission materials for the 2019 Book Award must be received by 1 May 2019.

-- STEP ONE – Complete and submit the online nomination form.
-A separate nomination form must be submitted for each title nominated.
+- STEP ONE – Complete the online submission form.
+A separate form must be submitted for each title.

 - STEP TWO – Submit the entry fee of €50,00 or $60.00.
-A separate entry fee must be submitted for each title nominated.
+A separate entry fee must be submitted for each title.
 We accept payments by check in euros or U.S. dollars, by credit card via Paybox (see link below), or via wire transfer.

 Please make checks payable to The American Library in Paris and send them to the address below.
 Contact Orlene McMahon at email@example.com to pay via wire transfer.

-- STEP THREE – Submit five (5) copies of each nominated book.
+- STEP THREE – Send us five (5) copies of each submitted book.
 Proof or reviewer’s copies are acceptable as long as the book’s publication date will fall on or before 30 June 2019 and must be replaced by finished copies at the time of publication.

 The American Library in Paris Book Award